bittelandreas/USAirPollution/README.md

 1. Paper
 2. Raw data used in the code
 3. Code with RNN LSTM Model & Multiple Linear Regression
-4. Code used to generate some graphics including the graphics
+4. Generated graphics and illustrations

 This is based on the course of Dr. Bledar Fazlija